CAREFUL

 Read the Brisbane evidence →

-Why this matters for the NHS
+Why this matters for integrated care

 Integrated Care Systems require coordination across trust boundaries.
 Hospital-at-home, virtual wards and community discharge pathways all depend on shared plans between organisations.
 CAREFUL provides the infrastructure for that coordination.
+The same architecture supports real-world evidence collection and Phase 4 trial follow-up — coordinating patients across every organisation in their care.